Technische Universität Berlin Summer Research

 Did you know that you can take your UCalgary funding with you on exchange?

 Since you remain a degree seeking student at UCalgary while on exchange you remain eligible for any awards and scholarships you are eligible to receive from the university as well as student loans.

 The Antje Graupe Pryor Foundation has grants available to undergraduate UCalgary students in the Schulich School of Engineering wishing to study at TUB.
 The award is $7,500 per semester for a maximum of two semesters ($15,000) or $7,500 for the summer research term.
-The awards are open to majors in Computer, Electrical, Geomatics, Manufacturing, Mechanical and Oil & Gas Engineering, and students nominated for the summer research will receive this award unless they do not meet the requirements for the award.
+Awards are open to all engineering majors.
+Students nominated for the summer research will receive this award unless they do not meet the eligibility requirements.
 Eligibility for this award will be assessed after acceptance into the program.

 Students eligible for the AGP funding may also be eligible to apply for the Schulich Student Activities Fund (SSAF).
 Applications for the funding are due before February 15, and will be evaluated by the awards committee.
 Available funding is distributed amongst applicants based on need, but AGP funding will be factored in for those that are awarded it.

 Students are responsible for arranging their own accommodation during their studies, from hostels to temporary apartments.
 All students are typically able to arrange housing within the first week of arrival or before they depart from Canada.
 For more information, please contact firstname.lastname@example.org.

 Student Tip: "I would definitely recommend looking for a private apartment with a few other students on the same program.
 You get to build friendships and learn to be independent.
 Be careful of the commute time [to the University], but don’t be too discouraged if it’s a little farther than you would like.
 Check the types of transit available and alternative routes as well.
 Also, check amenities like internet, laundry, and kitchen."